NoOrientationProgramming/ProcessingCore/README.md

 These files provide a basic structure for almost all applications as well as a powerful debugging system.

-But still: Your coding style is not restricted!
+But still: Your coding style is not restricted in any way!
 Similar to LaTeX: Focus on your content, spend less time on structural topics and debugging.

 # Status